 - Elders & Guest Mentors;

-- Passing on cultural knowledge by mentoring younger boys; and
+- Passing on cultural knowledge by mentoring younger boys;

 - Graduation Ceremonies.

 - Held every fortnight on a Tuesday during school terms, from 6pm to 7pm

 - Next session dates: 26th June, 24th July & 7th August

 - Venue: Manor Lakes Community Learning Centre, 86 Manor Lakes Blvd, Wyndham Vale

 For further details please call Jamie on 0411 712 948 or Sara on 0488 767 761.